Fraud Blocker

 Are there any side effects of taking Naltrexone?

-Yes, there are potential side effects of taking naltrexone.
+Yes, there are potential side effects.
 These include nausea, vomiting, headaches, dizziness, drowsiness, and trouble sleeping.
 However, these side effects are typically mild and go away with time.
 If they persist or become severe, please consult your doctor.
+It can also be used to help with other substance abuse disorders.
+It works by blocking the effects of drugs and alcohol in the brain.
+This can help to reduce cravings and prevent relapse.

 How to get started with Naltrexone treatment